sy77777en/video_annotation_folk/labels_markdown/cam_setup/lens_distortion/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

+- A video with noticeable barrel or fisheye distortion.

 - A shot captured with noticeable lens distortion.

-- A video with visible barrel or fisheye distortion.

 - A scene with visible fisheye or barrel distortion.